01100100/blog/content/posts/kreuzungen.md

 The data is freely available under an open license, and it's maintained and updated by volunteers.
 This means that the data is constantly being updated, reflecting changes in the real world.

 Everyone can make use of this data and create applications scaling to cover the whole world.
-OSM already powers many of the maps you see on the web today.
+OSM already powers most of the maps and map related services you find on the web today[^osm-services].

 {{< admonition type=info title="Street Complete" >}}